gatsbyjs/gatsby/docs/blog/2020-05-29/index.md

 ### Azure Static Web Apps

-Microsoft debuted [Azure Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static/) at the Build Conference, and we’re excited to see provide first-class support for Gatsby projects.
+Microsoft debuted [Azure Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static/) at the Build Conference, and we're excited to see provide first-class support for Gatsby projects.
 Follow along our new doc so you can [deploy your Gatsby site to Azure](https://www.gatsbyjs.org/docs/deploying-to-azure/).

 ### GraphQL for WordPress is blowing up!

 WPGraphQL, a [WordPress plugin Gatsby proudly supports](/docs/glossary/wpgraphql/), recently passed 40,000 downloads, and the Slack community now tops 1,000.
-We love the enterprise use cases we’re seeing from developers who’ve adopted WPGraphQL for their projects!
+We love the enterprise use cases we're seeing from developers who've adopted WPGraphQL for their projects!

 ### MDX v2 is coming